CraftAcademyLabs/ca_course/ionic/the_back-end.md

 $ rake db:migrate --all
 ```

-Another generator we need to run is to create a Factory for User.
-Generally, Rails generators invoke the Factory generators but not in the case of Devise Token Auth.
+Another generator we need to run is a Factory generator for User.
+Generally, Rails generators invokes the Factory generators once that gem is installed, but not in the case of Devise Token Auth.

 Run the generator from your terminal.
 ```